-This hall is newly renovated and is designated for law, graduate and resident students over 21 years old.
-It has single rooms that share a bathroom with another room.
+Chamainde Hall is recently renovated and is designated for law, graduate and resident students over 21 years old.
+The rooms are suite-style singles, so you are able to have a private room.

 We want to help make your residence hall room your home while you are here.
 Some of the services and amenities we provide include: